Get on the path to results today.

 and marginalized.
 It is disproportionately Black and people of color and reflects the failure to develop and implement policies that prioritize affordable housing, accessible mental health care, job training and employment.
-NCBL-DC members provide services via two venues: Washington Legal Clinic for the Homeless (WLCH) and the Church.
+NCBL-DC members provide services to the unhoused by being their voice at city council meetings, observing and insuring proper notice and carrying out of clean sweeps and advancing their causes through legal and legislative means.

 Washington D.C. has embarked on a project to build a jail in the District of Columbia.
 NCBL-DC is exploring the impact such a project would have on our community.
 We feel that there is a great need for more and better education and jobs.
 Also, with the serious problem DC already has with homelessness, NCBL-DC is concerned that the building of a jail has the possibility of displacing citizens.
 Gentrification is rampant in DC and many African American citizens are being forced out.
 There is little attention being paid to providing much needed services in the African American community.
 Funds intended for building a jail could be used to address the needs of our community.